-The MES program will accept up to 8 hours of graduate credit earned within the past 5 years (from the year of admittance) at accredited institutions other than Evergreen.
-These 8 hours also include transfer courses taken while enrolled as an MES student.
+The Graduate Program on the Environment will accept up to eight hours of graduate credit earned within the past five years (from the year of admittance) at accredited institutions other than Evergreen and as an Evergreen special student.
+These eight hours also include transfer courses taken while enrolled as an MES student.
 Normally, graduate credit earned through extension or correspondence work and continuing education credits will not be considered.
 Additionally, graduate credit will not be awarded for life and/or work experience.
 Credit from a previously earned graduate degree will also not be considered.
-Students wishing to obtain transfer credit for course work completed elsewhere prior to their MES enrollment should make their intention known to the MES Program Director before or during the first quarter after they begin their graduate studies at Evergreen.
-Students interested in obtaining transfer credit for course work taken elsewhere while enrolled in the MES program should consult with the MES Director before enrolling in such courses.
+Students wishing to obtain transfer credit for course work completed elsewhere prior to their MES enrollment should make their intention known to the Director before or during the first quarter they begin their graduate studies at Evergreen.
+Students interested in obtaining transfer credit for course work taken elsewhere while enrolled in the MES program should consult with the Director before enrolling in such courses.
 Transfer credit is awarded by the Director following review of appropriate materials, including transcripts and course syllabi.
 Official transcripts must be submitted to the MES office before transfer credit can be awarded.
+Only courses in which the student earned a "C" or better will be accepted.